Why Hire a Real Estate Agent When You’re Selling or Buying

 Why hire a real estate agent if you’re selling

-1. Likely to get you more money for your property
+1. Get you more money for your property

-Some sellers believe they can get more money for their property by going the For Sale By Owner (FSBO) route and avoiding paying the agent’s commission.
-Historically, the average agent commission is 6% of the home sale price, split between the listing agent and the buyer’s agent, with each receiving 3%.
+Some sellers believe they can get more money for their property by foregoing the option of partnering with an agent, taking the For Sale By Owner (FSBO) route to avoid paying the agent’s commission.
+Historically, the average agent commission is 6% of the home’s sale price, split between the listing agent and the buyer’s agent, with each receiving 3%.

 By selling the property themselves, FSBO sellers no longer have to pay the listing agent’s fee.
 Additionally, the new homebuying and selling rules brought about by the landmark settlement with the National Association of Realtors® (NAR) further reduce costs, as sellers are no longer required to cover the buyer’s agent commission.
 Buyers are expected to negotiate fees directly with their agents.